curtisgray/wingman/README.md

 <p align="center">
   <img width="256" height="256" src="ux/assets/logo-color.png">
 </p>
-Wingman is an open-source, cross-platform AI chatbot with an easy-to-use interface for running AI models locally.
-You can download models like Meta’s Llama 2, Mistral and phi 2 from Hugging Face directly in the app.
+Wingman is a zero-configuration chatbot for running AI models locally.
+You can download and use open source models like Meta’s Llama 2, Mistral and phi 2 from Hugging Face directly in the app.
+Wingman is also compatible with OpenAI AI models.
 It runs on Windows (Nvidia GPUs or CPU-based) and MacOS (Intel and Apple Silicon).

 ---